vwnd/speckle-js/README.md

 # Speckle for TypeScript Geeks

 Welcome to the workshop, we will learn the basics of how to interact with Speckle using the most popular web programming language.
-We will learn how to get some info from a project using the **GraphQL** API, how to load some data using the `@speckle/objectloader` , how to publish data using the recently added `@speckle/objectsender` library and finally how to use `@speckle/viewer` to view our models.
+We will learn how to get some info from a project using the **GraphQL** API, how to load some data using the `@speckle/objectloader` and how to publish data using the recently added `@speckle/objectsender`.

+The data used during the workshop is publicly available on the following Speckle Project: https://app.speckle.systems/projects/9ff253b70b/

 # Help